uva-cs3140-sp23/uva-cs3140-sp23.github.io/syllabus.md

 ## Drive Folder

 The student Drive Folder contains:
-- All Lecture Notes
 - Slides
 - Readings (including which readings are assigned for each lecture)
 - Example Code
 - Up-to-date Course Schedule
 - Assignment Information
   - Directions